agentrickard/workbench_access/README.txt

 1.2.2  Ignoring sections

 By default, all elements of a hierarchy are set as editorial sections.
-But it may be that your orginization doesn't need the full complexity.
+But it may be that your organization does not need the full complexity.
 Perhaps your hierarchy can stop at the Students level.

 For this case, Workbench Access allows you to disable select terms within the